 Lisa Garrigues brings to Writing Motherhood many years of experience as a mother, teacher, and award-winning writer.
 She earned a bachelor's degree in English literature from the University of California at Berkeley and a master's degree in English education from Teachers College, Columbia University.
-In 2011, Lisa was awarded a fellowship in writing at the MacDowell Colony in New Hampshire, and in 2012, she was granted a residency in writing at the Blue Mountain Center in the Adirondacks.
-She is currently at work on her second book, a memoir.
+She has been awarded numerous writing fellowships over the years—by the MacDowell Colony in Peterborough, New Hampshire, Blue Mountain Center in the Adirondacks in upstate New York, and Hedgebrook on Whidbey Island in Washington’s Puget Sound.

 In the past decade, Lisa has created and led a variety of classes and workshops in writing memoir, many of them exclusively for women.
 In addition to Writing Motherhood, her most popular courses include Writing Womanhood, Micromemoir: Writing from the Middle, and The Writers' Circle.
 Lisa has also collaborated with other artists and educators to create such innovative offerings as Words in Motion, a creativity workshop that combines writing with movement and composition with choreography, and Talking Art, a writers' field trip to the museum.
 Certified in New York and New Jersey, Lisa has taught English at the middle and high school levels, in both public and independent schools.

 Lisa brings to her teaching a strong background in writing.
 After college, she worked first in corporate communications, penning stories for an international corporation's feature magazine, then for nonprofit organizations, creating development and communications materials for clients that included the National Gallery of Art and Wellesley College.
 Since becoming a mother, she has turned her pen to the topics of motherhood and education, publishing personal stories in area newspapers as well as scholarly articles in trade journals.